jp-cpe/azure-resume/frontend/README.md

-# Your frontend live here
+# The frontend live here